B&B Weekly Newsletter

 REGISTER: Please register each child using this downloadable registration form.

-ADULT FAITH DEVELOPMENT: We have a variety of interesting programs planned for the fall and winter including “A Long Strange Trip” DVD series on UU history (begins 10/15) and “TED IN Town “with Rev. Robin.
-(Check out the details in the September Oracle.
+ADULT FAITH DEVELOPMENT We have a variety of interesting programs planned for the fall and winter including “A Long Strange Trip” DVD series on UU history and “TED IN Town “with Rev. Robin.

 A Long Strange Trip: Our UU History (in 6 compelling DVDs!)

-On three Sundays this fall (and three to be scheduled this winter), we’ll watch a one hour DVD documentary about our fascinating history and then discuss what we’ve learned and how it informs who we are today as UUs.
+On three Sundays this winter, we’ll watch a one hour DVD documentary about our fascinating history and then discuss what we’ve learned and how it informs who we are today as UUs.

 The program will take place in the Arthur Room.
 Please feel free to bring a brown-bag lunch.
 Attend one, or all!
-The program will be led by Caron Carnahan, candidate for UU credentialed lay ministry and seasoned leader at the Ginger Hill UU Fellowship in Slippery Rock.
+The program will be led by Caron Carnahan, candidate for UU commissioned lay ministry and seasoned leader at the Ginger Hill UU congregation in Slippery Rock.

-TED in Town (with Rev. Robin): A Series of Memorable TED talk screenings (with discussion) about the human journey of mind and spirit Join Rev. Robin for a series of Tuesday night “TED in Town” screenings of their most popular offerings, (20 minutes or so) with follow-up discussion about the human journey of mind and spirit.
-The program will take place in the Arthur Room, from 7:00-8:00 p.m.
+NOTE CHANGE OF TIME FOR THIS PROGRAM: LUNCHTIME (12-1) TED in Town (with Rev. Robin): A Series of Memorable TED talk screenings (with discussion) about the human journey of mind and spirit Join Rev. Robin for a series OF “TED in Town” screenings of their most popular offerings, (20 minutes or so) with follow-up discussion about the human journey of mind and spirit.
+The program will take place in the Arthur Room.
+Bring a bag lunch.

-Tuesday, December 19, “Your Elusive Creative Genius,” Elizabeth Gilbert
+Tuesday, December 19, 12 noon – 1 pm.
+“Your Elusive Creative Genius,” Elizabeth Gilbert

 SOCIAL ACTION TEAM